BrooksPoltl/WordWise/feature_docs/STYLE_ENHANCEMENT.md

     *   **Wordy Phrase Simplification:** Using `retext-simplify`, we will find and offer simpler, more direct alternatives for common verbose phrases (e.g., suggest "use" for "utilize", "about" for "in regards to", "to" for "in order to").
 These will be one-click replacements. ✅

 *   **Readability Enhancement (Purple - `#8B5CF6`)**
-    *   **Complex Sentence Flagging:** Using `retext-readability`, we will calculate readability scores (e.g., Flesch-Kincaid) on the fly.
-We will not expose the raw score to the user.
-Instead, sentences that fall below a certain readability threshold (indicating they are too long or complex) will be underlined.
-The suggestion will be instructional: "This sentence may be hard to read.
-Try splitting it into shorter sentences."
+    *   **Complex Sentence Flagging & Simplification:** Using `retext-readability`, we will calculate readability scores (e.g., Flesch-Kincaid) on the fly.
+Sentences that fall below a certain readability threshold (indicating they are too long or complex) will be underlined.
+This serves as the trigger for a lazy-loaded LLM rewrite to offer a simpler, more readable version of the sentence. ✅
-    *   **Repeated Words:** Using `retext-repeated-words`, we will catch simple but common errors like "the the" or "and and".

 ### 5. Implementation Plan